AcklenAvenue/competencies/ops/docker/docker.md

  - Manage a docker image
  - Understand and create a dockerfile
  - Create and delete a container
- - Redirect, using docker container ports
+ - Understand Docker runtime isolation

 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.